-Equivalent seismic loss spectrum is obtained by drawing the contour lines of EARC.
-Using the fundamental natural period T of buildings, the ultimate ductility ratio is calibrated into the ultimate displacement.
+Firstly EARC is converted to the equivalent seismic loss spectrum.
+The equivalent seismic loss spectrum is obtained by drawing the contour lines of EARC.
+Secondly, combining the equivalent seismic loss spectrum data of each fundamental natural period T, the equivalent seismic loss spectrum is converted to the seismic reparability demand spectrum with respect to each ductility ratio.
 Then the reparability performance limitations can be described using the strength and displacement capacity of the structure.
-Some equivalent seismic loss spectrum are shown in Fig. 6.
+This concept of a converting from the EARC to the seismic reparability spectrum is illustrated in Fig. 6.